Loading...

 Add Cinnamon

-Sprinkle some cinnamon on your fruit salad.
-Cinnamon may help improve insulin sensitivity and lower blood sugar levels.
+Sprinkle cinnamon on your fruit salad.
+This spice is known for its potential to improve insulin sensitivity and stabilize blood sugar levels.

 healthspan-mbl